 The FHA mortgage program requires you to pay an upfront and monthly mortgage insurance premium (MIP) in addition to your closing costs and mortgage payment.
 The good news is that FHA mortgage rates are usually lower than the rates for other loan program which saves you money.
 The table below shows FHA rates and closing costs including the upfront FHA mortgage insurance fee.
 We recommend that you shop multiple lenders to find the best FHA mortgage terms.View All Lenders

 HUD Section 8 Voucher Program.
-The HUD Section 8 Voucher Program is the federal government's program that assists low-income families, the elderly and the disabled afford a home in the private market.
+The HUD Section 8 Voucher Program is the federal government's program that enables low-income families, the elderly and the disabled to afford a home in the private market.
 The Section 8 Voucher Program is typically used to provide rental assistance but the program may also be used in some cities to help participants purchase a home, under certain circumstances.
-The HUD Section 8 Voucher Program is offered through state or local housing commissions.
+The HUD Section 8 Voucher Program is offered through HUD-approved state or local housing commissions.

-In addition to contacting HUD-approved housing commissions and reviewing the mortgage programs outlined above, there are some additional organizations that offer programs that may be applicable to borrowers with disabilities.
+In addition to contacting your HUD-approved housing commission and reviewing the mortgage programs outlined above, there are some additional organizations that offer programs that may be help persons with disabilities qualify for a mortgage and buy a home.
 I have provided a brief summary of the American Association for People with Disabilities (AAPD), Habitat for Humanity and NACA below.